tiagoprn/my_talks/kibana/presentation.md

 - Elasticsearch - What is sharding and its' benefits?
 - Elasticsearch as your primary data store?
 - Recommended way to use elasticsearch
+- Considerations on how to query your data on elasticsearch
-- How to query your data on elasticsearch
+- Considerations on how to query your data on elasticsearch - example
 - Using python to populate data into elasticsearch
 - Kibana - The elasticsearch Web UI
 - Exploring data on Kibana - The "Discover"